 The business plan development was doing well, so Jake suggested including another SCORE mentor, Howard Wilcox.
 Howdy brought expertise with the business plan financials.
 Lance decided to use the SCORE model to build his financial spreadsheets.

-Saturday mornings in the spring of 2011, found Lance, Jake and Howdy at the Carmel library reviewing the various models Lance had developed.
-As Lance proficiency grew, he tested a number of different models - changing rates to test impact on profit, changing the business forecast to test cash flow - and so on.
+Saturday mornings in the spring of 2011, found Lance, Jake, and Howdy at the Carmel library reviewing the various models Lance had developed.
+As Lance's proficiency grew, he tested several different models - changing rates to test the impact on profit, changing the business forecast to test cash flow - and so on.

 Financials were the focus topic, but the team also discussed and encouraged Lance to explore resources like the City of Indianapolis/Marion County business library.
 At the end of May, Jake became a "remote" member of the team and Lance and Howdy continued to help "finish" the plan.
 Once completed, Lance met with banks about funding to help him launch his business.

 Lance describes his banking experience as less than stellar.
-"As I look back on this, I attribute a lot of this to my being a first time entrepreneur and being naive about the entire loan application/loan approval process."
-Lance he was strung along in some cases and given misinformation in others.
+"As I look back on this, I attribute a lot of this to my being a first-time entrepreneur and being naive about the entire loan application/loan approval process."
+Lance, was strung along in some cases and given misinformation in others.
 Howdy, responding to his discouraging e-mails said, "I kept explaining to Lance this was not unusual with first-time business-loan applicants and giving him encouragement and advice on how to respond to the setbacks”.

-The banks liked his plan and his personal credit was good, but he did not have good enough records to show the success and profitability of his week night and weekend efforts.
+The banks liked his plan and his credit was good, but he did not have good enough records to show the success and profitability of his weeknight and weekend efforts.
 He felt this hurt him.
-Banks wanted a pledge on more and more of his persona assets.
+Banks wanted a pledge on more and more of his personal assets.
 The bank reviews went on and on.
 "I feel that the reviews took as long as they did because I was working at the Branch level of the bank and not the main office", says Terry

 As Lance tells the story, Howdy played a big part in getting him to finally go off on his own.
 He was still working for his current employer and continuing to ask advice from Howdy on additional "tweaks" to his financial model.
 "Howdy essentially told me that I was wasting time with additional models, that I was ready and I needed to start!"